11 Things to Do in Menorca in March

 • The number of visitors: perhaps this is the decisive point, since March in Menorca is synonymous of being able to enjoy all the activities that the island offers you without having to endure the large groups of tourists that flood the streets and beaches at the peak of summer.

-• It reduces the expense of your budget: airline tickets and hotel reservation costs are cheaper in low season.
+• Your budget is reduced: airline tickets and hotel reservation costs are cheaper in low season.
 So by setting your trip for March in Menorca you will have at hand a significant saving compared to an identical planning, but that would take place in July or August.